Project Lifecycle - Agile Framework

 in their own way but they are NOT interchangeable.

-Choose them wisely before starting
+Choose them wisely before starting because they have

-very distinct ways of handling work and changes
+very distinct ways of handling work and changes.

 > Embrace Agility

-does not mean you will
+Agile does not mean you will

-nor finish the project earlier
+deliver faster nor finish the project earlier,

 so why choose something which seems so random instead of the structure

-Waterfall
+Waterfall provides?

-allows you to have
+Simply put, agile allows you to have

-, better quality control
+better previsibility, better quality control

-and greater understanding of the project
+and greater understanding of the project.

-The ability to embrace changes
+The ability to embrace changes and

-take care of the people
+take care of the people allows agile projects

-to adapt better to changing conditions
+to adapt better to changing conditions, be it market,

 weather or even political ones.